Nasi ulam: History

-The history of Nasi Ulam actually comes from Tangerang, banten, although it comes from Tangerang, this dish is rarely known by the surrounding community and is more associated with cuisine from Jakarta, this is because in the past many Nasi Ulam traders from Tangerang traded Nasi ulam to the Glodok, Jakarta, and there they introduced their cuisine to the local community, especially to Chinese Indonesians.
+The history of Nasi Ulam comes from Tangerang, Banten.
+Unfortunately, this dish is rarely known by the surrounding community and is more associated with cuisine from Jakarta.
+This is because, in the past, a large number of Nasi Ulam traders from Tangerang brought the dish to Glodok, Jakarta.
+The cuisine was enjoyed by the local community, particularly Chinese Indonesians.

 Not all Betawi people in Jakarta are familiar with all variations of Nasi Ulam, both wet (basah) and dry (kering).
 Wet ulam is only known among the Cina Benteng, Petak Sembilan, kawasan Pecinan, Tanjung Priok, Kemayoran, Matraman, dan Senen.
 Meanwhile, dried ulam is known in the Tebet, Kayumanis, and Mester Jatinegara areas.
 Betawi people usually eat rice ulam in the morning as one of the breakfast menus.

 Variants

 Indonesia

 In Indonesia, nasi ulam can be found in Betawi (native Jakartans) cuisine as well as Bali and Sumatran Malay.

 In Jakarta there are two types of nasi ulam, the wet (soupy) nasi ulam of northern and central Jakarta, and dry one of southern Jakarta.
 In Indonesia, nasi ulam usually spiced with kemangi herb, chili, sliced cucumber and sprinkled with peanuts granule and serundeng (grated and sauteed coconut).
 An array of other additional dishes are often added on top of nasi ulam, such as dendeng (beef jerky), telur dadar (omelette), perkedel (mashed potato fritter), fried tofu or tempeh, and krupuk.